GameDevWS2024/Game/README.md

 This project is a 2D game developed as part of the Games and Visual Effects course during the winter term of 2023/2025.

 ---
+The game is a puzzle game with an integrated AI that you can chat with through your allies.
+It can also control the allies and interact with objects.
+Currently it's just a small demo with only one level but you can try it out yourself, we're sure that it'll be a lot of fun.
+---

 ## Setting Up for Development